bernie-skipole/indi/README.md

 # indiredis

-Python INDI client package, suitable for a web or gui service.
+Python INDI client package.
 With option of MQTT transmission.

 INDI - Instrument Neutral Distributed Interface, see https://en.wikipedia.org/wiki/Instrument_Neutral_Distributed_Interface

 Though INDI is used for astronomical observatory use, it can also be used for any instrument control if appropriate INDI drivers are available.

 This project provides a client, not drivers, nor indiserver.
-It is assumed that indiserver is installed and running at the observatory.
+It is assumed that indiserver is installed and running.
 See https://indilib.org/ for these components.

 A Python3 package is provided: